sachinjain024/practicebook/practice-notes/tedtalks/ReadMe.md

 With every afternoon meal, I watch 1-2 Ted talks to improve myself, learn from others and broaden my perspective for different things.
 Following is a post session summary I could find in my head or the most impressive things I found during the talk.

+## 14) Why Great leaders make you feel safe - Simon Sinek
+- When recession hit in 2008, CEO of a big manufacturing company called a meeting to discuss layoffs. he believed in counting hearts and not counting heads.
+He said that instead of layoffs, every person from Secreatry to CEO will take unpaid 4 weeks mandatory leave.
+This increased morale of everyone.
+Instead of some people suffering a lot, let more people suffer a little.
+And people coordinated among themselves who could afford 5 week, compensated for people who wanted to take only 3 weeks.
+This saved the company 20 Million dollars.
+- Captain of navy eat last and once food was over and he did not eat.
+When he reached the board, navy persons bring their own food for him.
+- A great leader is like a great parent.
+We give our kid every opportunity to grow, fail, learn and try to make up for his mistakes.
+- Another tech company in New York, their CEO said every employee is a permanent member and they won't be fired for performance issues.
+If you have issues with performance, we will give you coaching just like what we do with out kids.
+When they do not perform well, we try to help them instead of firing them.
+- People love SouthWest Airlines because their employees do not fear their leaders and hence they love their job, they love the organization
+- An organization is a place where people tend to share, collaborate, help each other.
+- Once a sergent in Afghanistan saved his soldier's life and kissed his forehead and when speaker asked military persons why they did that?
+The anser is same - "Because they would do it for me".
+- A great leader do not let his people suffer even if his numbers would have to suffer

 ## 13) Your elusive creative genius - Elizabeth Gilbert
 - Author of "Eat, Pray & love"
 - Ancient Greeks and Romans felt that there is some external power which gives creativity.
 Greeks used to call is daemons and Romans used to call it genius.